lewisdaly/mywell-server/paper/paper.md

 Finally, MyWell allows MARVI project administrators to upload a large number of readings at a time.
 This allows an import of large amounts of historical data; increasing the immediate value of MyWell to the farmers.

-**Figure 4.**??

 ### How it works

 MyWell also deals with a number of constraints that are unique to the areas of low income countries, such as technology.
 Mobile coverage, especially mobile data coverage is still limited in many parts of rural India, with 3G coverage reaching 75% of the population (GMSA, 2015).
 Also, smartphone uptake in these communities is small.
-In 2015, only 29.8% of all Indian mobile phone users had a smartphone (Statista, 2016).
+In 2015, only 29.8% of all Indian mobile phone users had a smartphone @stat2016.
 In order for MyWell as a platform to have the reach required, it needs to exist as a smartphone application and SMS application.

 #### MyWell Mobile